haghdk/earnonline365/content/posts/the-5-best-wordpress-themes-for-blogs.md

 ## Conclusion

-I hope this small list of five awesome Wordpress themes has helped you to select one that best fits how you want your own blog to be and look like.
+I hope this small list of the 5 best Wordpress themes for blogs has helped you to select one that best fits how you want your blog to look like.